 - Have they used transition words when necessary?

 The sense that the writer is speaking directly to the reader.
 WriteShop asks:

 - Did your student write in the correct narrative voice for the assignment?

 The use of concrete, colorful, precise vocabulary to communicate meaning

-- Did he spell correctly?
+- Did they spell correctly?

-- Did he use correct sentence structure?
+- Did they use correct sentence structure?